Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: Krylov complexity of the Schr odinger field theory with non-positive chemical potential

-From the definition, Krylov complexity indicates the average position of the wave function $\varphi_n$ in the one-dimensional chain.
-In this paper, for the convenience of plotting, we have adopted an alternative definition of the Krylov complexity as \cite{He:2024hkw}
+From this definition, $K(t)$ is the average position of the wave function $\varphi_n$ on the Krylov chain. {In all plots of Krylov complexity in this paper, we show $1+K(t)$ (instead of $K(t)$) for numerical convenience.}

 To compute the Krylov complexity, it is necessary to first determine the Lanczos coefficients and solve the discrete Schr\"odinger equation \eqref{2.12}.
 The Lanczos coefficients can be computed by adopting the moment method with the moments defined as